dannymagnus/CI_MS2_Space-Trek/README.md

 ## Project Goals

 ### User Goals
-- Play a fun and engaging space theme microsite with quiz
+- Explore a fun and engaging space themed microsite with quiz.
-- Explore fun Earth and Surrounding planet facts
+- Learn about the solar system and find out detailed planet facts.
 - Test your general space knowledge.

 ### Site Owner Goals
-- Create an fun and interactive space-adventure microsite
+- Create an fun and interactive space-adventure microsite.
 - The site quiz and about page should be interactive and responsive across devices.
 - The game should encourage user interaction by providing feedback to the user.